obrunet/my-own-dataquest.io-codes/README.md

 # My solutions to challenges and missions on Dataquest.io
 Personnal backup of my code snippets.

 Nothing really special here.
 My solutions run flawlessly but may differ a little bit from the corrected ones.
+There is a dedicated folder for the guided projects.
 All the "takeaways" (a summary of what has been learnt in each step) are also provided.

 ### Python Programming Beginner
 - Python Basics: Files and Loops, Booleans and If Statements